Andronikos Komnenos (son of John II): Biography

 Andronikos Komnenos was born in c.
 1108/9, as the third child and second son of the Byzantine Emperor John II Komnenos and his Hungarian wife, Piroska (Irene).
 Probably in 1122, when his elder brother Alexios was raised to co-emperor, he received the rank of sebastokratōr along with his younger brothers Isaac and Manuel.

 Komnenos became early on involved in military affairs.
 His first campaign was when he accompanied his father in his decisive victory against the Hungarians in 1129.
 Like his other brothers, he then accompanied John II during his successive campaigns against the Seljuk Turks in Asia Minor.
-The court poets Michael Italikos and Theodore Prodromos praised Andronikos' military ability, the former comparing him to the mythical heroes of the Iliad.
+The court poets Michael Italikos and Theodore Prodromos praised Andronikos's military ability, the former comparing him to the mythical heroes of the Iliad.
 He died in August 1142, shortly after his elder brother Alexios.
 The brothers had once again followed their father, who campaigned against the Armenian Kingdom of Cilicia, but at Attaleia Alexios suddenly fell ill and died.
 Andronikos, who thus became the heir-apparent, outlived him a short while, before succumbing as well.
 While John II continued his campaign, the third brother Isaac finally brought the corpses of his two brothers back to Constantinople, where they were entombed in the Pantokrator Monastery.